 Aligning operations with inconsistencies, different meanings of data, or even different patch levels requires a huge manual effort for reconciliation, translation, and maintenance.
 More than implementing a new technology, changing business processes forces companies to evaluate the value of each of its parts and to work together to develop synergies.
-Simply moving to R12 or to Fusion doesn’t mitigate the need for global standards, data quality, and control.
+Simply moving to the cloud doesn’t mitigate the need for global standards, data quality, and control.
 Providing a set of standards and governance policies is a foundation for the communication and sharing of data.
 Embracing change enables enterprise growth; companies should look for ways to work with their existing ERP systems before considering a change to a new technology.

 5. Consolidate instances.